damonsk/onlinewardleymaps/docs/_posts/2023-12-12-release-note.md

 # December 2023 (version 1.354.0)

-Welcome to the May release of OnlineWardleyMaps.
+Welcome to the December release of OnlineWardleyMaps.
 Minor release to bring Quality of Life improvements.

 # Quality of Life Improvements